FEANTSA is worried by the increasing penalization measures that directly or indirectly affect homeless people in Europe.

 FEANTSA and Housing Rights Watch are launching this European campaign to encourage cities to recognize the rights of people who are homeless as a reminder that a rights-based approach is needed.
 We would like to open the debate among European cities to raise awareness about this essential approach.

-The Homeless Bill of Rights is not legally binding but by endorsing it, the cities reaffirm their commitment to human rights law and standards which should guide all public actors towards tackling the root causes of poverty and homelessness.
+By endorsing the Homeless Bill of Rights, European cities reaffirm their commitment to human rights law and standards which should guide all public actors towards tackling the root causes of poverty and homelessness.
 The campaign has already been endorsed by the cities of Barcelona (Spain), Kranj, Slovenj Gradec, Maribor and Murska Sobota (Slovenia).

 You can find more information about this initiative here.